icebob/benchmarkify/README.md

 * `minSamples` - Minimum samples.
 Default: `0` - not used
 * `description` - Custom description field.
 * `meta` - To store any meta information.
 Result JSON contains it.
+* `chartImage` - Generate chart image url and print to the console after every suite.

 ### Methods
 * `createSuite` - Create a new benchmark suite.